PumasAI-Labs/Time-to-Event/docs/instructors.md

 However, if there is an event, then an evid `0` would be recorded at the observed time with `1` as the `DV` value.
 We also have a binary covariate `DOSE` that impacts in the propensity of subjects experiencing an event.
 Since we are using evids, we need also to specify an amount when parsing the data with `read_pumas`.
-However we don't have an amount column in the `tte_single` dataset.
+However, we don't have an amount column in the `tte_single` dataset.
 We need to create a column `:AMT` filled with `0`s.
 That solves the amount issue.
 Our population is ready to be used in the subsequent models.